Skip to main content

 Any combination of the following online authentication methods is supported when using BlockID PAM:

-For example, admin can enable push notification and SMS OTP as authentication methods and provide user with the flexibility to choose any of the enabled methods during login or enforce all the enabled authentication methods as MFA.
+For example, an admin can enable push notification and SMS OTP as authentication methods and give users the flexibility to choose any of the enabled methods during login or enforce all the enabled authentication methods as MFA.

 Prerequisites